dojo/docs/dijit/layout/BorderContainer.rst

   :height: 400
   :width: 660

-  Lets specify a simple BorderContainer with a left and center region
+  Let's specify a simple BorderContainer with a left and center region

   .. javascript::